MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbydataupdate.md

 ---
 author: ScottMunroMS
 title: "PFLobbyDataUpdate"
-description: "A request to make an update to the shared portion of the lobby on behalf of a member." ms.author: scmunro ms.topic: reference ms.service: playfab ms.date: 03/15/2022
+description: "A request to make an update to the shared portion of the lobby." ms.author: scmunro ms.topic: reference ms.service: playfab ms.date: 02/25/2023
 ---

 # PFLobbyDataUpdate

-A request to make an update to the shared portion of the lobby on behalf of a member.
+A request to make an update to the shared portion of the lobby.

 ## Syntax